hcxxstl/hcxxstl/about.md

 I am currently a Master student of Microelectronics at Technical University of Delft in the Netherlands.

-My interests includes FPGA design, big data and networking.
+My interests include FPGA design, big data and networking.